 Amongst other things the Chairman is responsible for:

 - Promoting the highest standards of corporate governance and ethical leadership

 - Developing effective working relationships with the Executive Directors

 - Promoting effective relationships between all Board members

 - Setting the agenda for Board meetings and ensuring that sufficient time is devoted to the consideration of agenda items and that each director can express their views on matters

 - Ensuring that the Board monitors and determines the nature of the significant risks the Company embraces in the implementation of its strategy

 - Ensuring the Company maintains effective communications with shareholders and other stakeholders and that the Board as a whole is made aware of shareholder and stakeholder issues and concerns.

 The Chief Executive is responsible for the following matters amongst others:

-Developing the senior management teams and create the appropriate organizational environment to deliver the strategy
+- Developing the senior management teams and creating the appropriate organisational environment to deliver the strategy

 The Chief Financial Officer is primarily responsible for the delivery of high quality information to the Board on the financial position of the Company.